Introduction

 Conditional Loops with while

 It’s often useful for a program to evaluate a condition within a loop.
 While the condition is true, the loop runs.
-When the condition ceases to be true, the program calls break, stopping the loop.
+When the condition ceases to be true, the program calls break

 The example below loops three times, counting down each time, and then, after the loop, it prints another message and exits.